 Located along the Bruce Highway, the Tully Visitor and Heritage Centre includes a display about the development of Tully and provides travellers with details about the many visitor attractions in the region.

-Mission Beach owes its name to the Aboriginal mission which was built there in 1914 but was destroyed by a cyclone soon afterward.
-A stone memorial on Red Hill at South Mission Beach marks the site.
+Mission Beach owes its name to the Aboriginal mission which was built there in 1914 and destroyed soon afterward by a cyclone.
+A stone memorial on Red Hill at South Mission Beach marks the mission site.

 The Mission Beach Visitor Centre is located on the beachfront on the northern end of Porter Promenade and is run by the Mission Beach Tourism Inc. Their friendly staff and volunteers have a wealth of local knowledge and advice including information on local walking tracks, tours and commercial enterprises.
-Open: Monday - Saturday from 10 am to 4.45pm and Sunday 10am - 4pm.
+Open Monday to Saturday 10 am to 4.45pm and Sunday 10am - 4pm.
 Phone: 07 4068 7066 or visit their website.

 Mission Beach is one of the most important remaining homes of the endangered cassowary.